VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Further Analyses

-How strong does the T2I generation model need to be for \textit{VisRet} to work well?
-We compare the default T2I generation model (Image-1 with high quality setting) with three other models: DALL-E 3 \citep{openai_dalle3}, Stable Diffusion 3 \citep{DBLP:conf/icml/EsserKBEMSLLSBP24}, and Image-1 with the low generation quality setting. \Cref{tab:analysis-more-t2i-models} shows the results with GPT-4o as T2I instruction generation model and CLIP as the retriever model.
-Interestingly, compared to the cross-modality retrieval baselines, we find that DALL-E 3 and Stable Diffusion 3 do not provide significant performance improvements, while Image-1 low quality clearly and consistently improve the performance.
-The best performance is achieved by the newest and the most expensive Image-1 high quality setting.
-Together, these results suggest that a good T2I generation model with strong instruction following ability is necessary for \textit{VisRet}.
-As further T2I generation methods improve, we anticipate that building more cost-efficient version of \textit{VisRet} is a viable and promising further direction.
+\Cref{tab:analysis-more-t2i-models} shows the results with GPT-4o as the T2I instruction generation model and CLIP as the retriever model.
+We observe that while all the models can improve over cross-modal retrieval to some extent in the VisRet pipeline, their effectiveness increases with image quality.
+The best performance is achieved by the latest proprietary models Image-1 and Gemini-2.5-Flash-Image-Preview.
+Together, these results suggest that a good T2I generation model with strong instruction-following ability is necessary for VisRet.
+As further T2I generation methods improve, we anticipate that building more cost-efficient versions of VisRet is viable and promising.